Turn Your Company Blog Into A Lead Generating Powerhouse

 If you’re struggling to write emails, or if the responses simply aren’t coming in, these resources will definitely help.
 Maybe your emails don’t suck and your prospects are just too busy.
 This actually happens quite often.

 Some people are receiving hundreds if not thousands of emails per day.
 There are assistant positions that exist solely for sorting through emails.
-Gregory Ciotti did a great piece on emailing people are are just too busy.
+Gregory Ciotti did a great piece on emailing people that are just too busy.

 Choosing a great subject line should be a top priority.
 It’s the first thing people see when they open their inbox.
 The content within the email is extremely important, however, if nobody is opening them in the first place, it’s time to evaluate your subject line first and foremost.